ncsg/ursp688y_sp2024_dev/README.md

 This repository contains files and other course content for URSP688Y, *Urban Data Science and Smart Cities*, in Spring 2024.
 It will be updated regularly throughout the semester.

 Students should submit all assignments as pull requests to this repository.
-Any submitted materials may be made public.
+Any submitted materials will be public.